Reporting

 "A quick update on our impact metrics for the funder due in three days."

 Suddenly, your team stops serving clients and starts chasing data.
-You spend days exporting spreadsheets, fixing formatting errors, and trying to reconcile numbers that do not match.
+You spend days exporting spreadsheets, fixing formatting errors, and trying to reconcile numbers that don't match.
 The stress is high, the quality of the report is questionable, and your staff is burned out before the next quarter even begins.

-This is not just an administrative inconvenience.
-It is a risk to your organization's reputation and future funding.
+Yes, this is an administrative inconvenience, but it's also a risk to your organization's reputation and future funding.
 When reporting becomes a chaotic scramble, it signals to funders that your operations may be unstable.
-More importantly, it steals time from the people who actually do the mission work.
+It steals time from the people who actually do the mission work.
+The goal is to correct this so your mission doesn't take a backseat because of heavy admin burden.

-The root cause is rarely a lack of dedication.
-It is usually a lack of integrated systems.
-When data lives in silos, reporting becomes a manual reconstruction project rather than a natural output of your daily work.
+The root cause is a lack of integrated systems.
+When data lives in silos, reporting becomes a manual reconstruction project.

 The True Cost of Manual Reporting